 The EB-3 visa grants you and your immediate family permanent residency in the U.S., providing a stable future and the opportunity to apply for citizenship eventually.

-As a green card visa holder, you have the freedom to work for your sponsoring employer and, after a certain period, change jobs within the same professional field without jeopardizing your residency status.
+As an EB-3 visa holder, you have the freedom to work for your sponsoring employer and, after getting your green card, change jobs without jeopardizing your residency status.

-The EB-3 US visa for nurses allows your spouse and children to accompany you to the U.S. They can also obtain green cards, and your children can attend U.S. schools as residents.
+The EB-3 US visa for nurses allows your spouse and children to accompany you to the U.S. They will also obtain green cards, and your children will attend US schools as residents.

 Working in the U.S. opens up numerous opportunities for professional development, access to advanced medical training, and potential career advancement.

 The EB-3 visa offers a viable pathway for nurses seeking to advance their careers and live permanently in the United States.
-By meeting the eligibility criteria, following the application steps meticulously, and understanding the benefits, you can make informed decisions and increase your chances of a successful move.
+By meeting the eligibility criteria, following the application steps, and understanding the benefits, you can make informed decisions and increase your chances of a successful move.